The Creative Duo

 CURATOR DR. ANGELINA WHALLEY AND PLASTINATOR DR. GUNTHER VON HAGENS

 The BODY WORLDS exhibits are one of the most successful travelling exhibitions in the world.
-On display since 1995, they have attracted more than 44 million visitors in over 115 cities across America, Africa, Asia, and Europe.
+On display since 1995, they have attracted more than 54 million visitors in over 150 cities across the Americas, Asia, Australasia, Europe and South-Africa.

 Of the exhibition